forax/beautiful_logger/README.md

 beautiful_logger is a mostly-zero-overhead wrapper on top of the existing logging implementations with a familiar API (info, error, etc) that let you configure/re-configure the logger dynamically in a programmatic way.

-This library requires Java 8 and is fully compatible with Java 9 modules.
+This library requires at least Java 8 at runtime and is fully compatible with Java 9 modules.

+This library requires Java 11 to build.

 The javadoc of the latest version is [available online](https://jitpack.io/com/github/forax/beautiful_logger/master-SNAPSHOT/javadoc/).